-As a complement to the language classes, homestays provide students with the opportunity to learn from different people and to use their language skills continually in a multilingual learning environment.
-Our goal is to help students develop the necessary communication tools which they can use with their host families, neighbors, and Moroccans on the street.
+As a complement to language classes, homestays provide students with the opportunity to learn from different people and to use their language skills continually in a multilingual learning environment.
+Students will be placed with French-speaking host families to further augment formal language learning.
+Our goal is to help students develop the necessary communication tools which they can use with their host families, neighbors, and Tunisians on the street.